spiral/docs/filters/filter.md

 > Read more about InputManager [here](/http/request-response.md).

-For example to check if request is made over https:
+For example to check if a user request made over https:

 ```php
 namespace App\Filter;